readthedocs/readthedocs.org/docs/user/about/index.rst

    Read this before asking for help: How to get support and where.

 ⏩ :doc:`/glossary`
-   A useful index of terms used in our docs.
+   A useful index of terms used in our docs

 .. seealso::